-Note: North Bend is a DIFFERENT town in Oregon and is not near Bend!
-If you plan to fly straight to Redmond/Bend please confirm the airport code is RDM.
+Note: North Bend is a completely DIFFERENT town located on the Oregon coast!
+If you plan to fly directly to Redmond/Bend please confirm the airport code is RDM.
 Portland (PDX) is the next closest airport and is accessed by most major airlines.
 Portland is a 3 hour drive from Bend or you can take the Bend Breeze shuttle.

-You will need to arrange for transportation to Bend (15 miles).
-We recommend:
+You will need to arrange for transportation to Bend from the Redmond airport.
+We also recommend:

 - Enviro Shuttle – 541-598-5384 – http://www.enviroshuttle.net/